 One other noticeable difference from standard Android is the way you are notified about incoming messages and alerts.
 As with a traditional BlackBerry, the app icon gets a red and white icon in the top lefthand corner, when there is an alert to which you need to be notified.
 BlackBerry fans will also appreciate the blinking LED at the top, which changes colour in order to notify you of incoming emails, texts and so on.

 There is also a focus on pop-up widgets, via which you can slide up over an app icon and view any available widgets associated with it.
 Finally, swiping up from the Home button on the BlackBerry Priv will not only launch Google Now, but also shortcuts to the Blackberry Hub and Device Search.
 Honestly, I don't use the BlackBerry Hub, preferring to stick to standard email and SMS apps, but long-time BlackBerry users may find this useful.
 And none of these amendments is annoying to the Android user, which is a big tick in the box for the BlackBerry Priv.

-Read next: Best new phones coming in 2016.
+Read next: Best new phones coming soon.

 BlackBerry Priv: Specs

 - 147 x 77.2 x 9.4 mm

 - 1440 x 2560 pixels (~540 ppi pixel density)

 - Dual-core 1.8 GHz Cortex-A57 & quad-core 1.44 GHz Cortex-A53

 - 32 GB, 3 GB RAM

 - 18 MP, Schneider-Kreuznach optics, optical image stabilization, phase detection autofocus, dual-LED (dual tone) flash